hussius/publicRNAseqdata/WalkThrough.md

 ![plot of chunk :cufflinks PCA pairwise](figure/:cufflinks PCA pairwise.png)

-Look at PCA loadings for PC1-3:
+Look at PCA loadings for PC1-3 (not shown in paper):

 ```r